Emergency Dentist Cambridge

 Every six months, you should come to our office for a dental checkup and cleaning.
 This is crucial because these periodic visits ensure that tooth decay, gum disease, damaged restorations, and the like are caught as early as possible, preventing a serious dental injury in the process.

-Nutrient-dense foods, like whole apples and raw carrots, benefit your oral and overall health.
+Nutritious foods like whole apples and raw carrots benefit your oral and overall health.
 For that reason, we strongly recommend maintaining a well-balanced diet that’s packed with essential vitamins, minerals, and nutrients.
 We also recommend keeping your consumption of added sugar to a minimum.
 After all, this sweetener is one of the leading causes of cavities!

 Wear a Mouthguard During Sports